 Financial advisors have a legal and regulatory obligation to recommend only suitable investments that are appropriate for their clients’ needs and objectives.
 Their employing brokerage firm has a legal and regulatory obligation to supervise the Financial Advisors’ sales practices and dealings with clients.
 To the extent any of these duties are breached, the customer may be entitled to a recovery of his or her investment losses.

-If you or someone you know was a customer John Pronovost and you experienced investment losses, please contact the Wolper Law Firm at 800.931.8452 or by email at firstname.lastname@example.org to discuss your specific situation and the legal options available.
-The Wolper Law Firm represents investors nationwide in securities litigation and arbitration.
+If you or someone you know was a customer John Pronovost and you experienced investment losses, please contact the Wolper Law Firm, P.A. at 800.931.8452 or by email at firstname.lastname@example.org to discuss your specific situation and the legal options available.
+The Wolper Law Firm, P.A. represents investors nationwide in securities litigation and arbitration.